What Is an Antimicrobial Fabric?

 With over two decades of experience in the textile arena, Microban® has created unique antimicrobial technologies to effectively combat staining and odors that can build up irrevocably in fabrics.

-Microban® antimicrobial fabric additives can be applied in a mill to common fabric types such as polyester, rayon and cotton via standard methods like exhaustion and padding.
-Our technologies can even be added to a textile as a topical or finishing treatment.
-The type of fabric being used, the manufacturing process employed, and the desired end-use of your product can all influence the antimicrobial needed to achieve the required effect.
+Microban® antimicrobial fabric additives can be applied in a mill to common fabric types such as polyester, rayon, and cotton via standard methods like exhaustion and padding.
+Our technologies can even be added to textiles as a topical or finishing treatment.
+The type of fabric used, the manufacturing process employed, and the desired end-use of your product can all influence the antimicrobial needed to achieve the required effect.

 Common Applications for Antimicrobial Fabric

-When it comes to the fabrics and textiles that make up your products, protecting the surfaces of these fibres with an antimicrobial treatment is vital for ensuring durability, aesthetics and lifetime value.
-Microban® antimicrobial fabrics are successfully utilised for apparel, sporting equipment, pet products, privacy curtains and many other products used in an array of environments.
+When it comes to the fabrics and textiles that make up your products, protecting the surfaces of these fibers with an antimicrobial treatment is vital for ensuring durability, aesthetics, and lifetime value.
+Microban® antimicrobial fabrics are successfully utilized for apparel, sporting equipment, pet products, privacy curtains, and many other products used in an array of environments.

 The Benefits of Microban® Antimicrobial Fabric Protection